benko/ocp4-lab-deployment/README.md

     about the configuration of the service and any other bollocks.
 It does mean, however, that you need to eat your own DNS food. /etc/hosts FTW!

+ - ``nexus_restore``

+    If you already did a restore of the Nexus Repository Manager and you're just re-running the services config playbook for some reason other than firstboot, you might want to prevent it from restoring everything all over again and skip any task bearing this tag.

+## Notes on OpenVPN

+The network configuration for cluster VMs has to change a bit with OpenVPN.
+After all, you want to be getting a response from the VMs, right?
+So they need to have the correct default gateway set.

+TODO: finish this.

 ## Additional Artifacts

 There are a couple of playbooks that can also be used to configure underlying